allieFlx/TheVirtuosaMod/README.md

 # The Virtuosa - A character mod for Slay the Spire
 The
-Virtuosa is a bardic nightingale suffering the Leshy's curse.
+Virtuosa is a bardic nightingale transformed by a Fomorian curse.

 Features some of the following mechanics: